firatdem/AzureEmailParser/README.md

 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code ******* to authenticate.

 This was more testing to connect to a Azure app using a .env, so the email listener portion is very lack luster.

+Email listener requires you to go through the app registration process on Azure, you also need that secret key, FYI.